yadunut/yadunut.com-old/content/posts/trips.md

 ## SUTD

 W learnt about the different programs offered in SUTD.
 SUTD is different from other universities as their curriculum incorporates stuff from non tech related topics.
 This allows their graduates to have a wider understanding of the field and know the different aspects of the business.
+To give us an understandingon how the classes went, we had a trial class on which they taught us Rainbow Tables.
+Learning about that was very interesting as I hadn't thought of space constraints of rainbow tables.
+Learning about precomputed hash chains was fascinating

 ## DSTA